ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

 To install and use the single .exe file version:

-*  Create a working folder on your disk, perhaps in the same folder that contains your RM database.
+*  Create a new folder on your disk.
+   This will be called the working folder.

 *  Copy these files from downloaded zip file to the working folder- GroupFromSQL.exe
       RM-Python-config.ini

-*  Download the SQLite extension file: unifuzz64.dll   -see below

-*  Move the unifuzz64.dll file to the working folder
+*  Make a copy of your database, move it into the working folder.
+   Rename it TEST.rmtree

+*  Open the TEST database and create an empty group with the name of your choice of Type=Simple.
+Its contents are not important and as they will be cleared and re-populated by the utility.

-*  Edit the RM-Python-config.ini in the working folder to specify the location of the RM file and the unifuzz64.dll file.
+*  Edit the config file in the working folder to specify the location of the RM file, the name of the group and the SQL statement to run.
+   See section "config file structure" below for more details.
-   To edit, Open NotePad and drag the ini file onto the NotePad window.
+   To edit, Open NotePad and drag the config file onto the NotePad window.

 *  Double click the GroupFromSQL.exe file to run the utility.

-*  Examine the console window text and press the enter key to close it.
+*  Examine the report file to confirm success.

 *  Open the database in RM, open the People view window and select the created group as filter to see the results.